OKR Planning: 12 Tips for Small Businesses

 #8 - Meet Regularly and Often (We Suggest Weekly)

 What We Learned.
-With some trial and error, we have found that weekly 30 to 45-minute meetings help the team look up from the daily grind and see the progress or holdups on our high-level objectives.
-These meetings also serve to connect across teams and reinforce the collaboration element of OKR planning.
-Additionally, with OKR goal-planning it is important to both celebrate wins and see where we are falling short.
-This allows us to understand what we are doing right and what we need to do in the future to work toward achieving those Objectives.
+Meetings are crucial to connecting across teams and reinforcing the collaboration element of OKR planning.
+Additionally, with goal planning, it is important to both celebrate wins and see where we are falling short.
+This allows us to understand what we need to do in the future to work toward achieving those Objectives.

 #9 - Singular Ownership of KRs is Key

 As previously mentioned, OKRs are the most successful when they are team-oriented.
-However, when we initially started with team-centric KRs, we found that having a project with multiple owners is just as unproductive as having no owners.
+However, we've found that having a project with multiple owners is just as unproductive as having no owners.

 #10 - Break Down Large Projects

 What We Learned.
-It’s important to walk the line between realistically pushing the team toward a goal and unrealistically trying to achieve results that need multiple quarters.
-By breaking up large projects into smaller, more achievable OKRs, we can keep the momentum going on those large, important goals while ensuring that our team doesn’t feel discouraged.
+It’s important to walk the line between realistically pushing the team toward a goal and unrealistically trying to achieve results that need more time.
+By breaking up large projects into smaller, more achievable Objectives and Key Results, we can keep the momentum going.

 #11 - Less is More

-It can be tempting to throw as many KRs as possible at the board and see what sticks when it comes to building out quarterly OKRs.
-This quickly leads to overwhelmed teams and a large number of partially completed projects rather than a smaller number of KRs that have been reached.
+It can be tempting to throw as many KRs as possible at the board and see what sticks when it comes to building quarterly goals.
+This quickly leads to overwhelmed teams and a lot of partially completed projects.

 What We Learned.
-We have slowly become better at narrowing down our ideas to 2-3 of the most impactful things a team can work on over the course of the quarter.
-This way, the whole team can be pushing for the same major goal and there is a much larger likelihood that the goal will be achieved.
-It’s still difficult for us at times to pinpoint which KRs belong in that upper echelon of goals but with time they have become easier for us to identify.
+We have slowly become better at narrowing down our ideas to 2-3 of the most impactful things a team can work on over the quarter.
+It’s sometimes still difficult for us to pinpoint which KRs belong in that upper echelon of goals but with time they have become easier for us to identify.

 #12 - Add A Curveballs Section

-It is inevitable that unplanned things will come up through the quarter, or maybe priorities will shift based on other things.
-This will always happen.
-This also quickly leads to adjusting your OKRs to match your current priorities, or by just adding another line item to the list.
+Unplanned things will inevitably come up during the quarter and priorities will sometimes shift based on other things.
+This leads to adjusting your OKRs to match your current priorities.
+Or you can simply add another line item to the list.

 What We Learned.
-Plan for unplanned work.
-We do this by adding a curveballs section at the bottom of our OKR Tracking Sheet to make any added or unplanned work more visible and to better understand why we didn't plan for it.
+Plan for unplanned work by adding a curveballs section at the bottom of your tracking sheet to make any unplanned work more visible and to better understand why we didn't plan for it.
 Anything in curveballs should be critically assessed for level of importance and effort relative to existing OKRs.

 Related Content